newrelic/aws_s3_log_ingestion_lambda/README.md

 - Avail meaningful `timestamp`
     - In original implementation, `timestamp` is set to the time when Lambda is invoked.
 With this implementation, `timestamp` is set to the time when log record is generated.
+    - `date` and `time` attributes are removed.
 - In Lambda, replace date and time each of log record, to timestamp in ISO8601 format
 - In New Relic, use timestamp in ISO8601 format as `timestamp`
     - You have to define Log parsing rule in New Relic.
 Read following [Setup in New Relic](#setup-in-new-relicrequired-for-this-repository) section.
-- `timestamp` format is changed to ISO8601

 ## Requirements